WWE News: List Of WWE Stars Appearing At ‘WrestleMania Axxess,’ And ‘WM 33’ Role

 Randy Orton – 8 p.m.

 Randy Orton is the 2017 Royal Rumble winner, lastly eliminating Roman Reigns.
 Due to his alliance with Bray Wyatt, Orton vowed not to compete against Wyatt as long as he was the master.
-However, weeks later, Orton ended up rescinding his allegiance to Wyatt, as he burned his shack that apparently was the birthplace of Sister Abigail down.
+However, weeks later, Orton ended up rescinding his allegiance to Wyatt, as he burned his shack – which apparently was the burial of Sister Abigail – down.
 Orton received his WrestleMania main event opportunity back, as he defeated AJ Styles on SmackDown Live.

 Friday, March 31